 What will you be using it for?

 Whether you opt for a blender or a juicer depends on what you'd like to use it for.
-Blenders are a more versatile appliances – as well as smoothies, you can use them to make everything from milkshakes and frappes to soups and salad dressings (or, if it's a high-performance 'super blender', even pestos or nut butters).
+Blenders are a more versatile appliances – as well as smoothies, you can use them to make everything from milkshakes and frappes to soups, salad dressings and nut milks (or, if it's a high-performance 'super blender', even pestos or nut butters).

 Meanwhile, juicers usually just make, well, juices.
 That's not to say there's not something to get excited about on the juice front.